top of page

 Women are expected to dress modestly, especially when entering the temples.
 Wraps are provided at the bottom of the steps but are purchase only (cannot be returned).

-⪢ Be respectful of the Hindu Shrines
+⪢ Be Respectful of the Hindu Shrines

 Do not touch the statues, or disturb the offerings.
 Be mindful that ceremonies may be taking place, and always remove your shoes before stepping on the temple floors.